rotem227/ovalo-react/README.md

 ## Dispatch Actions

-In order to dispatch the actions, they should be destructured from the `useSegment` hook, and should be passed as the dispatch function argument.
+In order to dispatch the actions, they should be deconstructured from the `useSegment` hook, and should be passed as the dispatch function argument.

 Example of a `Counter.jsx` component file: